medikoo/deferred/README.md

 });
 ```

 There are cases when we don't want to run too many tasks simultaneously.
-There is common case in Node.js when we don't want to open too many file descriptors at once. `deferred.map` accepts fourth argument which is maximum number of tasks that should be run at once:
+Like common case in Node.js when we don't want to open too many file descriptors at once. `deferred.map` accepts fourth argument which is maximum number of tasks that should be run at once:

 ```javascript
 // Open maximum 100 file descriptors at once